 Believe it or not, but a vast majority of window replacements is very similar.
 Even if you have a custom built home with unique openings, chances are the majority of your windows will still be in one of the common styles and standard sizes.
-That’s why once you start looking into Edmonton window companies, you will probably notice that the products they carry are not much different from each other.
+That’s why once you start looking into Edmonton window companies or doors replacement companies, you will probably notice that the products they carry are not much different from each other.
 A company may carry a specific style or two compared to their competitor, or a different hybrid window, but for the most part they all carry similar vinyl windows and doors.

 So how do you know which company is right for your window project?

 While it is true that all products look and function similarly, they don’t always perform the same.
 Consider companies that carry ENERGY STAR rated and CSA (NAFS) approved windows to ensure that the product matches climate requirements in your area.

 Because window installation is integral to the efficiency and performance of your windows you’ll want a company that installs windows to standard and in accordance with all building codes.

 And last but not least, you want a window company that will be there to warranty and service the windows for the duration of their expected lifetime.
 Many companies offer lifetime warranty on their windows, but not all of them are ready to work with the client once a problem arises.

 In today’s post, we’ll compare two of the larger Edmonton window companies and see why you should consider getting a quote from them.

 Durabuilt is one of Alberta’s biggest window and door manufacturers.
 The company has been in the province since 1988 and manufactures their windows right in Edmonton.
 Durabuilt prides themselves on their attention to customer service and “all about you” approach.
 The company manufactures and works with commercial, new construction, and residential windows.